ULA Atlas V Launches 29 Amazon Kuiper Internet Satellites

 Kuiper Constellation Deployment Progress

-Amazon's Project Kuiper plans to deploy over 3,200 low Earth orbit broadband satellites to compete with SpaceX's Starlink for global satellite internet market share.
-The FCC requires Amazon to have half of the constellation launched by July 2026.
+Amazon's Project Kuiper plans to deploy over 3,200 low-Earth-orbit broadband satellites to compete with SpaceX's Starlink in the global satellite internet market.
+The FCC requires Amazon to complete launching half of its satellites by July 2026.

-This launch follows ULA's Kuiper-1 mission in April 2025 (27 satellites) and represents the largest single Kuiper launch to date.
-According to Kuiper's website, the company plans to execute multiple launches per week through 2025-2026 to meet FCC deadlines.
+Previously, ULA launched the Kuiper-1 mission (27 satellites) in April 2025 using an Atlas V 551.
+This mission was the largest single-launch deployment for the Kuiper constellation to date.
+According to Kuiper's official website, the plan is to execute multiple launches per week during 2025-2026 to meet FCC deployment milestones.

-ULA is one of the primary launch providers for Amazon's Kuiper constellation, with a reported multi-billion dollar contract.
-Atlas V and Vulcan Centaur rockets will handle the majority of Kuiper launches.
-As Vulcan Centaur becomes operational, Kuiper launch cadence is expected to increase further.
+ULA is one of the primary launch service providers for Amazon's Kuiper constellation, with a contract reportedly worth billions of dollars.
+Both ULA's Atlas V and Vulcan Centaur rockets will handle the majority of Kuiper launches.
+As Vulcan Centaur gradually enters service, the Kuiper launch tempo is expected to increase further.

 Sources (original pages)